Dealing with access applications made under the wrong Act

 Making a decision under section 54(5)(b) of the IP Act

-If the applicant does not alter the scope or pay the application fee you will have to again consider whether their application is one that can be made under the IP Act.
+If the applicant does not alter the scope or pay the application fee—or does not respond at all—you will have to again consider whether their application is one that can be made under the IP Act.
 If you decide that it cannot, because it is not limited to documents that contain the applicant’s personal information, you must give the applicant a prescribed written notice of your decision.
 This is a reviewable decision and your notice must set out the applicant’s review rights.

 RTI applications that could have been made under the IP Act